"Why Does My Canary Bird Have

 Another effective treatment is MITE AND LICE SPRAY.

-Some mites like to hide in the cracks and crevices of your bird’s cage.
-If you haven’t treated for mites lately you should spray the bird and cage once per week for 4 weeks with this mite and lice spray.
+Some scaly feet mites like to hide in the cracks and crevices of your bird’s cage.
+If you haven’t treated for mites lately you should spray the cage once per week for 4 weeks with this mite and lice spray.

-After 4 to 6 weeks of using Scatt and mite and lice spray you will have effectively eradicated the pest.
+After 4 to 6 weeks of using Scatt on your canary, and mite and lice spray on the cage, you will have effectively eradicated the pest.

 For more on mites see Canary Diseases.